slcp/stryker-runner/e2e-tests/Readme.md

 The test suite uses `mocha` and `chai` because the `vscode-test-cli` expects this and does no support `jest`.

-- These tests used to be use `jest` as a test runner before `vscode-test-cli` was released but this was a custom implementation, using `vscode-test-cli` is lower maintenance and supported tooling.
+- These tests used to use `jest` as a test runner before `vscode-test-cli` was released but this was a custom implementation, using `vscode-test-cli` is lower maintenance and supported tooling.

 ## Running the tests